ashtonw7/writing-with-no-purpose/posts/godfathers.md

 *4. Dionsysusfather*

-This godsfather is responsible for drinking a lot of wine and partying all the time.
+This godfather is responsible for drinking a lot of wine and partying all the time.
 He also has to teach the kid to do the same.
 Personally, I don’t think I’d need a Dionysusfather and I’d just take on those responsibilities myself.
 People say I’m quite good at those kinds of things.

 —